imkam94/Devops_Challenge/README.md

 # EKS Deployment with CI/CD

 ## Overview
-This project demonstrates deploying a Python REST API to an EKS cluster using a CI/CD pipeline.
+This demonstrates deploying a Python REST API to an EKS cluster using a CI/CD pipeline.
 The project includes CloudFormation templates for infrastructure setup, Dockerized application deployment, Helm charts for Kubernetes, and CI/CD configurations for Azure DevOps and AWS CodePipeline.

 ## Prerequisites
 - AWS CLI and AWS account